Healthy Homes Assessment Highbury

 Insulation Highbury

-The insulation of the ceiling and underfloor is required to all rental houses since 1 July 2019.
-All landlords and property managers should ensure that the insulation is in line with this new quality.
-In some instances, existing ceiling insulation or insulation in the subfloor space might require to be replaced or replaced.
+Insulation for underfloor and ceilings has been compulsory to all rental homes from 1 July 2019.
+All landlords and property managers are required to make sure that the insulation is up to standards that are in line with the latest quality.
+In some cases, an existing insulation on the ceiling or in the sub floor space might require to be added or replaced.

-A properly insulated home will reduce the risk of condensation and lower the chance of mould and dampness and it will make it easier to the house to retain heat.
+A properly insulated home will help to control condensation and lower the chance of dampness and mould, as well as making it easier to the home to keep heat.

 Insulation needs to meet the R-values that are appropriate for your region.